chenhanxue0831/chenhanxue0831/README.md

 🌱Although still learning, I wish to contribute something that suits the gaming market, automation, and academic requirements.<br><br>
 🤔Attended the school of National Chiao Tung University, studied electronics engineering, but did not complete.<br><br>
 👯If you are an expert or hobbyist in a similar field, contact me for possibilities of collaboration.<br><br>
-⚡Unreal Engine, Blender, Nuxt.js, and Krita are my big pals.
+⚡Unreal Engine, Blender, Nuxt.js, and Krita are my big pals.<br><br>
 😄Gamer.

 <!--